Copula-Based Trading of Cointegrated Cryptocurrency Pairs: Empirical Results

 We assess the risk-adjusted performance of a strategy using the Sharpe ratio.
-Table \ref{tab 9} illustrates the yearly returns, volatility, and Sharpe ratios for different strategies, along with the maximum drawdown and the returns obtained over the maximum drawdown (RoMaD), which serves as an alternative to the Sharpe Ratio\footnote{Transaction fees are taken into account in all calculations}.
-In pairs trading with the EG cointegration test, the annualized return increases with higher confidence levels, ranging from $36.5\%$ at $\alpha_1 = 0.05$ to $45.0\%$ at $\alpha_1 = 0.20$.
-The annualized standard deviation also increases with higher confidence levels, ranging from $34.7\%$ at $\alpha_1 = 0.05$ to $42.3\%$ at $\alpha_1 = 0.20$.
-The annualized Sharpe Ratio is always around 1.
-In contrast, the maximum drawdown decreases with higher confidence levels, ranging from $-24.3\%$ at $\alpha_1 = 0.05$ to $-22.2\%$ at $\alpha_1 = 0.20$.
-The return over maximum drawdown increases with higher confidence levels, ranging from $1.50$ at $\alpha_1 = 0.05$ to $2.03$ at $\alpha_1 = 0.20$.
+Table \ref{tab 9}\footnote{The Gross Profit and Loss (P\&L) mentioned in table \ref{tab 9} is the total profit and loss generated by transactions before deducting any transaction fees associated with them.\\} illustrates the yearly returns, volatility, and Sharpe ratios for different strategies, along with the maximum drawdown and the returns obtained over the maximum drawdown (RoMaD), which serves as an alternative to the Sharpe Ratio\footnote{Transaction fees are taken into account in all calculations}.
+In pairs trading with the EG cointegration test, the annualized return decreases with higher entry thresholds, ranging from $76.2\%$ at $\alpha_1 = 0.10$ to $52.1\%$ at $\alpha_1 = 0.20$.
+In contrast, the annualized standard deviation increases with higher levels of $\alpha_1$, ranging from $38.2\%$ at $\alpha_1 = 0.10$ to $52.7\%$ at $\alpha_1 = 0.20$.
+In the optimal case, the annualized Sharpe Ratio is approximately 1 ($\alpha_1 = 0.10$).
+The maximum drawdown increases with higher $\alpha_1$, ranging from $-35.6\%$ at $\alpha_1 = 0.10$ to $-43.9\%$ at $\alpha_1 = 0.20$.
+The return over maximum drawdown (RoMaD) decreases with higher $\alpha_1$, ranging from $2.14$ at $\alpha_1 = 0.10$ to $1.19$ at $\alpha_1 = 0.20$.